mgcaret/rom4x/rom5x/README.md

 ## PRELIMINARY, NOT EXTENSIVELY TESTED

+*I have not tested this with the A2Heaven RAM card yet, but all of the other functionality definitely works.

 This is ROM 5X, providing the ROM 4X functionality to the Apple IIc Plus ROM version 5.